cyberteach360/Web-Vulnerabilites/README.md

 Note :

-       1. Change ip according your local host ip
+       1. Change ip according to your local host ip

-       2. One can easily  upload shell if OS command injection is occured .
+       2. One can easily  uploaded  shell if OS command injection is occured .

 # 🥈2.
 Sqlite3 or "flat-file" :